 In this new series, the team at Mobius let you in on all their favourite arts venues and regular haunts from their hometowns around the UK.

-Next up is our Distribution Coordinator, George Rennie, who hails from Brighton.
-Check out previous entries in this series from Flavia Fraser-Cannon (from Waterloo) and Alastair Norton (from Wolverhampton).
+Next up is our Marketing Assistant, Frank Alemitu Bertoletti, all the way from Carlisle, Cumbria.
+Check out previous entries in this series from George Rennie (from Brighton), Flavia Fraser-Cannon (from Waterloo) and Alastair Norton (from Wolverhampton)

 1. Can you tell us about your favourite local arts venues when you were growing up?